watermint/toolbox/doc/generated/teamfolder-replication.md

 # teamfolder replication

-Replicate a team folder to the other team (Irreversible operation)
+Replicate a team folder to the other team (Experimental, and Irreversible operation)

 # Usage